Hazardous Waste. Return Home A fearful image

 Oil and Oil Filters

 According to the Environment Agency (EA), oil accounts for 25% of all pollution incidents.
 Do not pour oil into drains as most drains link to watercourses which become polluted.
-Recycle oil and filters at an oil bank (see below), or in the case of large quantities should be collected by a registered contractor who will buy it.
+Oil and filters should be Recycled at an oil bank, see below, (there are many at Local Council Waste Centres), or in the case of large quantities should be collected by a registered contractor who will buy it.

 Where does oil go?
 It is refined and used as industrial fuel oil or lubricants.

-Oilbankline Link Oil Bank line run by Oil Care Campaign, is where you can find your nearest waste oil recycling bank.
-Click on the silver ball or phone 0800 66 33 66.
+Oil Bank Line run by Oil Care Campaign, is where you can find your nearest waste oil recycling bank.

-Environment Agency Link The EA runs an 'Oil Care' Campaign, aimed at helping to avoid pollution and its expensive consequences; on their site, search for 'Oil care campaign'.
-For more information on disposal click here Disposal of oil & filters: Information.
+The EA runs an 'Oil Care' Campaign, aimed at helping to avoid pollution and its expensive consequences.

-UNIC Link Unic International (UK) produce oil filter presses (remove 95% oil content), oil filter cutters, also a paint Solvent Recycler (they detail economics of its use) and a paint 'Aqua Clean Filter kit', for more info click here Unic International: Information.
+Unic International (UK) produce oil filter presses (remove 95% oil content), oil filter cutters, also a paint Solvent Recycler (they detail economics of its use) and a paint 'Aqua Clean Filter kit', for more info click here.

 Paint and Coatings